UltraEngine/Documentation/CPP_Terrain_Transform.md

-# Terrain::Transform #
+# Terrain::Deform #
 This method accepts a user-defined callback function that can be used to warp terrain into different shapes, for creating planets and visualizing GIS data with different projection methods.
 The terrain must also use a shader family that applies the exact same calculations in the vertex shader.
 The callback function must be thread-safe.

 ## Syntax ##
-- void Transform(void callback(const Mat4& matrix, Vec3& position, Vec3& normal, Vec3& tangent, const std::array<float, 16>& userparams), std::array<float, 16> userparams)
+- void Deform(void callback(const Mat4& matrix, Vec3& position, Vec3& normal, Vec3& tangent, const std::array<float, 16>& userparams), std::array<float, 16> userparams)

 ## Parameters ##